ItsDuke/Tox-UI/README.md

 ## License

-Tox UI for Tox is licensed under Creative Commons as CC BY-NC.
+Tox UI for Tox is licensed under Creative Commons as CC BY-SA 4.0.